 This article was written in collaboration with Maurelian.

-With the recent successful migration of the Optimism Goerli Testnet to Bedrock, we are approaching a crucial phase of the Bedrock release: the Optimism Mainnet upgrade.
+With the recent successful migration of the OP Goerli to Bedrock, we are approaching a crucial phase of the Bedrock release: the OP Mainnet upgrade.

 The size and complexity of Bedrock means that ensuring the security and stability of the system was just as ambitious a task as building it.
 We learned a lot and are excited to share what we learned with you.